Learn how to safely and comfortably travel with your Great Dane in a car, turning road trips into a breeze for you and your sizable companion.

 Some veterinarians take a conservative approach and recommend 1-2 Dramamine pills up to three times per day.

-This is likely a good starting point, but if you don’t see good results then you may need to use to a higher dosage.
+This is likely a good starting point, but if you don’t see good results then you may need to use a higher dosage.
 This will be based on your Great Dane’s weight.
 The veterinary recommended dose is 2 milligrams per pound (when the only active ingredient is Dimenhydrinate).

-To save you from breaking out the calculator, we’ve provided a few sample calculations below based on the Dramine Original formula which contains 50 mg Dimenhydrinate per pill.
+To save you from breaking out the calculator, we’ve provided a few sample calculations below based on the Dramine Original formula which contains 50 mg of Dimenhydrinate per pill.
 Check your version and adjust accordingly if it’s different.